 January 30, 1941: According to this article, the baton that Judy wielded in the deleted “We Must Have Music” number in Ziegfeld Girl was her own baton from childhood and allegedly the same baton she used in Pigskin Parade but she didn’t use any baton in that film, co-star Tony Martin did.
 Clearly, this was more fiction provided by MGM’s publicity department to get Judy’s name in the paper and a mention of Ziegfeld Girl.

 According to the papers, Judy led “2,000 Mineral Wells school children in a parade to the post office where each will buy a defense stamp in the interest of the Palo Pinto county campaign to sell defense bonds…” Judy bought the first stamp.

 On January 31st, Judy performed at the new $83,000 sports arena as the special guest of honor at a dance for the enlisted men and in honor of President Roosevelt’s birthday.

-The first three photos above show Judy checking into her hotel, the Baker Hotel.
+The second three photos above show Judy checking into her hotel, the Baker Hotel.
 She stayed in room 703.
 In a story printed in the Mineral Wells Index in November 2009, local resident Betty Scott remembers the day that her husband, who worked in the maintenance department at the Baker Hotel, got to meet Judy Garland: